The Excelsior Scholarship

 How does the NYS STEM Incentive Program work?

-- NYS STEM is awarded for the academic year, but is certified every semester based on meeting eligibility requirements, including the cumulative GPA that is calculated at the end of the semester
+- NYS STEM is awarded for the academic year, but is certified every semester based on meeting eligibility requirements, including the cumulative GPA of 2.5 that is calculated at the end of the semester and complete 12 degree-applicable credits.

 New York state scholarships